MK2112/nn-zero-to-hero-notes/G002 - How I Use LLMs/G002 - How I Use LLMs.md

 - [Google Gemini](https://gemini.google.com/)
 - [Mistral Le Chat](https://chat.mistral.ai/)

 LLM providers like OpenAI, Anthropic, xAI or Mistral try to distinguish their services by integrating unique features and capabilities.
-For example, Anthropic Claude 3.5 Sonnet is particularly good at generating code and Grok 3 is especially capable of problem-solving and real-time data analysis (data from X/Twitter that is, real-time data access is limited).
-The interaction with these LLMs is made to be very similar to ChatGPT, with a chat-based interface that allows users to chronologically ask questions and receive answers in natural language.
+For example, Anthropic Claude 4 Opus is particularly good at generating code and Grok 3.5 is capable of problem-solving and data analysis (data from X/Twitter that is, real-time data access is limited).
+The interaction with these LLMs is made to be very similar to that of ChatGPT: **A chat-based interface allows users to chronologically ask questions and receive answers in natural language.**

 > [!NOTE]
-> You can get a very good picture of the current LLM landscape by visiting the [Chatbot Arena](https://lmarena.ai/) or [Scale AI's SEAL Leaderboards](https://scale.com/leaderboard).
-They list the up-to-date rankings of LLMs based on their performance on various different benchmarks.
+> You can get a good picture of the current LLM landscape by visiting the [Chatbot Arena](https://lmarena.ai/) or [Scale AI's SEAL Leaderboards](https://scale.com/leaderboard).
+They list the up-to-date rankings of LLMs, the models provided through LLM services, based on their performance on various different benchmarks.

-ChatGPT found the largest adoption by customers and developers, and it presents itself as the most feature-rich LLM ecosystem.
-It is a good idea to start going into detail on how to use ChatGPT and how to get the most out of it.
+**ChatGPT found the largest adoption by customers and developers, and it presents itself as the most feature-rich LLM ecosystem.**<br>It is a good idea to start going into detail on how to use ChatGPT and how to get the most out of it.

 ## Interacting with ChatGPT

-Generally, interacting with an LLM like ChatGPT consists of providing some input and receiving an output in return.
+Generally, interacting with an LLM like ChatGPT consists of **providing some input and receiving an output in return**.
 The input can be a question or an instructive prompt, and the output is the model's response to that, incorporating the learned representations and task-specific behaviors acquired during the pretraining and fine-tuning phases.

 <center>
     <img src="./img/ChatGPT_Haiku_Prompt.png" style="width: 550px; height: auto;" />